Homosexuality in ancient Greece: Pederasty

 The most common form of same-sex relationships between elite males in Greece was paiderastia (pederasty).
 It was a relationship between an older male and an adolescent youth.
 A boy was considered a "boy" until he was able to grow a full beard.
 The older man was called erastes.
 He was to educate, protect, love, and provide a role model for his eromenos, whose reward for him lay in his beauty, youth, and promise.
 Such a concept is backed up by archeological evidence experts have found throughout the years, such as a bronze plaque of an older man carrying a bow and arrow while grabbing a younger man by the arms- who is carrying a goat.
 Furthermore, the boy's genitals are exposed in the plaque, thus experts interpret this, and more evidence comparative to this, as the practice of pederasty.
+Scholar Keith DeVries notes that some painted vases may depict the eromenoi flirting instead of deflecting advances from their erastes.
+He states that wrist-grabbing only leaves the genitals open for the suitor, which could mean an invitation.